assembler-0/ESST/README.md

 The stresser is designed to run multiple instances of these tasks simultaneously per CPU thread, creating an unparalleled load.

+## Versions

+`esst` comes in two versions to suit different testing needs:

+* **`esst` (Full / Extreme):** The primary, highly aggressive version designed for maximum system saturation and stability testing.
+It utilizes all implemented stress modules at their highest intensity and concurrency.
+This version is intended to push hardware to its absolute breaking point.
+* **`esst-lite`:** A lighter version intended for more controlled or general benchmarking scenarios.
+This version uses `src/mainLite.cpp` (which you will implement to manage the workload differently, e.g., fewer concurrent tasks, shorter durations, or disabling certain aggressive modules like Rowhammer or excessive disk I/O by default) to provide a less disruptive but still effective load.

 ## Usage

 1.  **Compile the Assembly:** You will need an assembler (e.g., NASM or YASM) and a linker (e.g., `ld`) to compile the `.asm` files into an executable.
-A C/C++ wrapper might be required to manage threads and modules.
+A C/C++ wrapper (`src/main.cpp` or `src/mainLite.cpp`) is required to manage threads and modules.
+2.  **Building `esst` (Full Version):**
+    ```bash
+    mkdir build_full
+    cd build_full
+    cmake ..
+    make
+    ```
+    This will compile `src/main.cpp` and create an executable named `esst`.
+3.  **Building `esst-lite` (Lite Version):**
+    ```bash
+    mkdir build_lite
+    cd build_lite
+    cmake -DBUILD_LITE_VERSION=ON ..
+    make
+    ```
+    This will compile `src/mainLite.cpp` and create an executable named `esst-lite`.
-2.  **Run from a Dedicated Terminal:** **Do not run `esst` directly in interactive console environments like Jupyter Notebooks or standard shell sessions without proper process management.** These environments are not designed to handle such extreme resource contention and will likely become unresponsive or crash.
+4.  **Run from a Dedicated Terminal:** **Do not run `esst` or `esst-lite` directly in interactive console environments like Jupyter Notebooks or standard shell sessions without proper process management.** These environments are not designed to handle such extreme resource contention and will likely become unresponsive or crash.
-3.  **Use Process Management Tools:**
+5.  **Use Process Management Tools:**
     * **`nohup`:** `nohup ./esst_executable > output.log 2>&1 &` (Runs in background, redirects output, keeps running after disconnect).
     * **`screen` or `tmux`:** Create persistent terminal sessions to start `esst`, detach, and reattach later to monitor (if the system isn't completely saturated).
-4.  **Redirect Output:** Always redirect stdout and stderr to a log file (`> output.log 2>&1`) for post-analysis, as live console output will likely be impossible to view.
+6.  **Redirect Output:** Always redirect stdout and stderr to a log file (`> output.log 2>&1`) for post-analysis, as live console output will likely be impossible to view.
-5.  **Implement Timeouts:** For robust benchmarking, consider implementing internal time limits for each stress module within your code to ensure controlled execution and allow for result collection.
+7.  **Implement Timeouts:** For robust benchmarking, consider implementing internal time limits for each stress module within your code to ensure controlled execution and allow for result collection.

 ### Monitoring